hazelcast/hazelcast-nodejs-client/README.md

 - `evicted`
 - `mapCleared`

-As you see, there is a parameter in the `addItemListener` function: `includeValue`.
+As you see, there is a parameter in the `addEntryListener` function: `includeValue`.
 It is a boolean parameter, and if it is `true`, the entry event contains the entry value.

 #### 7.5.2.3.
 Item Listener